marshmallow-code/marshmallow/docs/quickstart.rst

 Serializing Objects ("Dumping")
 -------------------------------

-Serialize objects by passing them to your schema's :meth:`dump <marshmallow.Schema.dump>` method, which returns the formatted result (or raises a :exc:`ValidationError <marshmallow.exceptions.ValidationError>` with a dictionary of validation errors, which we'll :ref:`revisit later <validation>`).
+Serialize objects by passing them to your schema's :meth:`dump <marshmallow.Schema.dump>` method, which returns the formatted result.

 .. code-block:: python